1.Develop a topic, based on your knowledge or skills, or research:

 What have you learned or read so far about the #Me Too movement or about feminism in social media?

 3. Ask yourself basic questions about your topic.
 The questions may start with;

-4. From those questions, as well as from your readings or knowledge about the topic, develop key words or terms:
+4. From those questions, develop key words or terms

-4. Use your key words when searching tools such as Library catalogs, databases, or Google or Google Scholar.
+5. Use those terms when searching tools such as Library catalogs, databases, or Google or Google Scholar.

 ex.
 Encyclopedias, books, reviews of the literature, etc.